kubernetes/community/contributors/design-proposals/code-generator/kubegen.md

 type definitions in the go files.  e.g. Specifying `//+genclient` before the struct definition.

 Please file an issue if your use case is not supported.+

+> What happens if I don't have a LICENSE file

+If you don't have a LICENSE file, you must either provide the `--license` flag or the `--license-file` flag.
+If you do neither, kubegen will exit 2.

+> My LICENSE file isn't in go comments, so how to you prepend it to go files?

+We wrap it in comments if it is not already.